DevExpress-Examples/XAF_generate-a-sequential-number-for-a-persistent-object-within-a-database-transaction/Readme.md

    }
    ```

-2. Add the following code to the DbContext's `OnModelCreating` method implementation so that the generated values are always displayed in the UI right after the object has been saved:
+2. Add the following code to the DbContext's `OnModelCreating` method implementation so that the generated values are always displayed in the UI immediately after the object has been saved:

    ```cs
    public class GenerateUserFriendlyIdEFCoreDbContext : DbContext {